 - A good idea is to make up a middle initial, if asked for your details.
 So if your name was Andrew Jackson, you could fill in new details as Mr Andrew A Jackson, Mr Andrew B Jackson, Mr Andrew C Jackson etc (and then keep records).
 So if you are then bombarded with junk mail, at least you know the culprit, and can ask them to stop.

 - Ask for your details to be taken off the open electoral register (where your name can be sold) and only listed on the one that lets you vote.

-- Donate anonymously to small ethical charities, without getting bombarded by big charities that sell your name on to others (one lovely old widowed poppy seller in Bristol had lots of charities take advantage of her generosity – although depressed already, her suicide from jumping off a bridge is though to be partly related to her feeling overwhelmed with life).
+- Donate anonymously to small ethical charities, without getting bombarded by charities that sell your name on to others (one widowed poppy seller in Bristol had lots of charities take advantage of her generosity – depressed already, her suicide from jumping off a bridge is though to be partly related to overwhelm).

-- You can ask Royal Mail to stop delivering unwanted mail to your door, although it’s a bit finicky to do.
+- Ask Royal Mail to stop delivering unwanted mail to your door, although it’s a bit finicky to do.
 But then once done, they won’t send it.
-You can also ask various marketing bodies to stop delivering you mail you don’t want:
+You can also ask various marketing bodies to stop delivering: Mail Preference Service and Fax Preference Service.

 - The Bereavement Register stops junk mail being delivered to relatives, which is upsetting to say the least.
 The Baby Mail Preference Service also tops this, which must be heartbreaking for people who have lost a baby.

 You know this.
 The clairvoyant who says if you don’t buy a talisman, something bad will happen to you.
 Or you have won an international lottery, even though you never entered.